mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-Initializes a new [StrikePanelGrid](#T-ParquetClassLibrary-Crafts-StrikePanelGrid 'ParquetClassLibrary.Crafts.StrikePanelGrid') with dimensions as specifid in [Dimensions](#T-ParquetClassLibrary-Rules-Dimensions 'ParquetClassLibrary.Rules.Dimensions').
+Initializes a new [StrikePanelGrid](#T-ParquetClassLibrary-Crafts-StrikePanelGrid 'ParquetClassLibrary.Crafts.StrikePanelGrid') with default dimensions.

 ##### Parameters